databrickslabs/migrate/README.md

 If your source and destination workspaces are in different accounts, you will need to update the Instance Profile ARN accordingly during the migration.
 To do this, run the following command after exporting the workspace assets:

 ```
-python3 export_db.py --profile $SRC_PROFILE --update-account-id --use-checkpoint --old-account-id $OLD_AWS_ACCT_ID --new-account-id $NEW_AWS_ACCT_ID --session $SESSION_ID
+python3 export_db.py --profile $SRC_PROFILE --use-checkpoint --old-account-id $OLD_AWS_ACCT_ID --update-account-id $NEW_AWS_ACCT_ID --set-export-dir $EXPORT_DIR/$SESSION_ID
 ```

-Where `SESSION_ID` is the session ID used by your export job, `SRC_PROFILE` is the profile used to export the source workspace, `OLD_AWS_ACCT_ID` is the source AWS account ID, and `NEW_AWS_ACCT_ID` is the destination AWS account ID.
+Where `EXPORT_DIR/SESSION_ID` is the directory and session ID used by your export job, `SRC_PROFILE` is the profile used to export the source workspace, `OLD_AWS_ACCT_ID` is the source AWS account ID, and `NEW_AWS_ACCT_ID` is the destination AWS account ID.
 Note that this will only update the ARN in the Instance Profiles; the same instance profiles must still exist in the destination workspace.

 ### Importing the Workspace